 At Summer Discovery, our staff has a combined 100+ years of experience working with colleges, universities, admissions officers, admissions organizations, SAT/ACT prep companies, and other higher education contacts.
 We’ve learned a lot over the years and want to share our knowledge with you.
-Here are five college admissions myths as you prepare for your college journey.

 Most students apply to college the fall of their senior year, but the application process should start way before your final year.
 Senior year is for putting the final touches on the application; it’s not for starting the college application journey.

 The college application process starts in the freshman year of high school or sooner.
 Grades count towards your transcript starting your freshman year.
 Plus, you allow ample time to figure out where you want to apply to college, what you want to major in, what financial aid you might need, what scholarships are available to you, and more!
 There’s no way you will have time to do all this in your senior year.
 Applying to college is a process.
 Make sure to begin the process early to ensure success and less stress!

 Colleges and universities like to see involvement in extracurricular activities, but if your list is a mile long it might send the wrong message.
 Universities are looking for students who are authentic, passionate, and engaged in learning both in and outside the classroom.
 When an admissions officer sees a list of 50 activities, clubs, sports, positions, and organizations, they wonder if that student is truly PASSIONATE about that many things or if they are checking boxes to appear “involved.”

 Don’t worry about the number of extracurricular activities on your college application.
 Instead, focus on the quality of the experiences and depth of involvement.

 This is a popular but false assumption.
 Many students and parents believe the key to getting into a top college is having a perfect SAT or ACT score.
 While test scores are a factor in college admissions, they aren’t the only factor or even the most important.